Ben625e/Ben625e.github.io/index.md

 The Enhanced Project can be found -> [Here](https://github.com/Ben625e/Ben625e.github.io/tree/main/BenjaminMillsCS320ProjectOne)

 This artifact improves the efficiency of the controllers by moving from an ArrayList structure to a BST structure.
-The entire code had to be reformatted to incorporate the new structure, and the security automation JUnit scripts had to reworked with some new tests being added.
-This work was done on all 3 portions of the project which include the Appointment, Contact, and Task portions of the project and ultimately created 6 new scripts for the project.<br><br>
+The entire code had to be reformatted to incorporate the new structure, and the security automation JUnit scripts had to be reworked with some new tests being added.
+This work was done on all 3 portions of the project, which include the Appointment, Contact, and Task portions of the project.
+This ultimately created 6 new scripts for the project.<br><br>

 ![Node View](/docs/assets/images/CS320NodeEnhance2.png)
 ![BST View](/docs/assets/images/CS320BSTEnhance2.png)